This is the manual of our Google Ad Manager Integration for WordPress.

 - enable the API access option

-- click on Save (it is easy to miss at the bottom of the page)
+- Click on Save (In truth, it is easy to miss at the bottom of the page)

-You should be able to connect to the API in a few minutes now.
+Afterward, you should be able to connect to the API in a few minutes.

 Connect your site

-You need to connect the Google Ad Manager integration to your account in order to load the ads from it.
+You need to connect the Google Ad Manager integration to your account to load the ads from it.

 - go to Advanced Ads > Settings > Google Ad Manager